any-docs/css/content/reference/properties/scroll-snap-type/index.md

 If the content in the scroll port changes — for example, if content is added, moved, deleted, or resized — the scroll container will re-snap to the previously snapped content if that content is still present.

-If the value of a scroll snap-related property, such as `scroll-snap-type` or {{cssxref("scroll-margin")}}, is changed, the scroll container will re-snap based on the current value of `scroll-snap-type`.
+If the value of a scroll snap-related property, such as `scroll-snap-type` or `scroll-margin`, is changed, the scroll container will re-snap based on the current value of `scroll-snap-type`.

 Specifying any precise animations or physics used to enforce those snap points is not covered by this property but instead left up to the user agent.